General Occupational Technology

 Other Major Courses

 Prefixes for Major Courses for curriculums approved to be offered by the College.
 Other major hours must be selected from prefixes listed on the curriculum standard.
 A maximum of 9 credit hours may be selected from any prefix listed, with the exception of prefixes listed in the core or concentration.
-Work experience, including cooperative education, practicums and internships may be included in associate of applied science degree programs up to a maximum of 8 credit hours.
+Work experience, including work-based learning, practicums and internships may be included in associate of applied science degree programs up to a maximum of 8 credit hours.

 *** Other Required Hours